kubernetes-sigs/gateway-api/site-src/v1alpha2/references/policy-attachment.md

-Each Policy CRD that wants to be supported by this plugin will need to follow the API structure defined above and add a `gateway.networking.k8s.io/policy-attachment: true` label to the CRD.
+Each Policy CRD that wants to be supported by this plugin will need to follow the API structure defined above and add a `gateway.networking.k8s.io/policy-attachment: ""` label to the CRD.

 ### Status
 In the future, we may consider adding a new `Policies` field to status on